 You can vouch for as many people as you would like.
 However your vouch will only count for one person at a time in the order they were given.
 A user vouching can only be used for one submission at a time on a “first come, first served” basis.

 For example, assume user A is registered.
 A vouches for user B. User B uses the vouch and moves to "Pending registration" phase.
 Then A vouches for user C. Since the vouching of A is already in use by B, C remains in the "Vouching Phase" for now, but will move to "Pending registration" phase once B is registered.

 Can I remove a vouch?

-Yes, you can remove a vouch at anytime by going to the vouched profile and clicking on "Remove Vouch"
+You can remove your vouch at any time prior to the "Pending Registration" phase by going to the vouched person's profile and clicking on "Remove Vouch".

 When does my deposit get refunded?

 Your deposit will be refunded shortly after you move to "Registered" status.
 You can confirm the status of the refund transaction on Etherscan by typing in your address and then clicking the "Internal Txns" tab.

 Note: As this is an internal transaction, unlike the deposit transaction, you will not see the refund transaction in your Metamask "Activity" tab.

 Registrations have a duration of two years.
 This means that users need to periodically reapply to the registry.
 The purpose of the limited registration period is to remove people who die and malicious submissions which might have made it into the list.
 Conditions to reapply are similar to the original application.

 You can reapply before the current registration period ends in order to avoid spending some time unregistered.
 Users reapplying (such that they have the required vouching and deposit) before their registration ends are considered registered for the entire period of their new application.